State University of New York at Plattsburgh: Rankings

+Demographics

-59% of SUNY Plattsburgh students are female and 41% are male.
+SUNY Plattsburgh students are 59% female and 41% male.
 In 2005, 4,061 students (75%) were categorized as White, 261 (5%) Black, 216 (4%) Hispanic, and 111 (2%) of Asian/Pacific Islands descent.
 That year, SUNY Plattsburgh stated it was their goal to raise the number of minority students from 11% to 13% or greater by 2010.
 The number of incoming freshmen who classified themselves as minority rose to 16% in 2007, 17.2% in 2009, and to 22.5% in 2011.

 Over 90% of students originate from within New York state, 4% of students come from other states, and international students comprise 5% of the student population.
-52% of students live in on-campus dormitories, a requirement for freshmen and sophomores.
-21% of the student population are commuters, while 27% are considered off-campus renters.
+Of students, 52% live in on-campus dormitories (a requirement for freshmen and sophomores), while 21% of students commute, and 27% are off-campus renters.

 Research and endowment

 The Plattsburgh College Foundation helps raise funds for SUNY Plattsburgh through charitable donations.
 90% of gifts received go towards financial aid, including $750,000 for student scholarships in 2006.
 The remaining 10% of funds raised by The Plattsburgh Fund goes towards activities, improvements in campus technology and improvements in the welfare of the college.
 Alumni donations account for 40% of all donations.